 Hurler syndrome is a type of mucopolysaccharide disease caused by a defective IDUA gene.
 The IDUA gene is responsible for encoding alpha-L-iduronidase, an enzyme that breaks down large molecules called glycosaminoglycans, or GAGs, in the lysosomes of cells.
-A defective IDUA gene results in a lack of alpha-L-iduroindase which leads to an accumulation of GAGs and results in cellular dysfunction and severe clinical abnormalities.
+A defective IDUA gene results in a lack of alpha-L-iduronidase which leads to an accumulation of GAGs and results in cellular dysfunction and severe clinical abnormalities.
 Patients with Hurler syndrome have a broad spectrum of clinical problems including skeletal abnormalities, enlarged livers and spleens, and severe intellectual disability due to a lack of this enzyme in the brain.
 Most patients experience a decline in intellectual development and often lose both vision and hearing as the disease progresses.
 Without treatment, the average age at death is five years, and nearly all patients die by the age of ten.
-The worldwide incidence of Hurler syndrome is approximately one in 100,000 births.

-There are two common approaches to treating mucopolysaccharide diseases: enzyme replacement therapy and allo-HSCT.
-Enzyme replacement therapy, or ERT, does not adequately address the symptoms of Hurler syndrome because it cannot cross the blood-brain barrier to address the severe neurologic symptoms associated with this disease.
+The worldwide incidence of Hurler syndrome is approximately one in syndrome because it cannot cross the blood-brain barrier to address the severe neurologic symptoms associated with this disease.
 While allo-HSCT can be effective in treating the disease, it is associated with significant morbidity and mortality, and not all patients are able to find suitable donors.
 Even when a match is found, the delay between diagnosis and treatment often results in significant irreversible disease progression.
 Our approach is to introduce a functional copy of the IDUA gene into a patient's own hematopoietic cells using ex vivo CRISPR/Cas9 gene editing, before returning them to the patient.
 We believe that using a patient's own cells rather than those from a donor will eliminate a potentially lengthy search for an appropriate donor, allowing us to intervene at an earlier point and avoid the significant risks associated with allo-HSCT.